Twispay/twispay.github.io/hosted-page.md

 {
 The following pages contain additional information about the platform and its features.
 Please take the time to read through them where necessary, as the above is only a basic guide to get things running.

+- Testing The Intergration
 - Custom payment page specifications
 - iFrame payment form
 - Custom email receipt specifications
 - Payout transactions for gambling (OCT/CFT)

 }

 OR

 {

 The Merchant can also: - Each Feature

 }